 We can solve the mystery of why there will be a sacrificial system after the return of Christ by answering the following questions:

-1. Was there a process or method before the advent of Jesus Christ whereby individuals could have their spiritual and moral sins forgiven?
+- Was there a process or method before the advent of Jesus Christ whereby individuals could have their physical and spiritual sins forgiven?

-2. Could spiritual and moral sins be forgiven through animal sacrifices?
+- Could physical and spiritual sins be forgiven through animal sacrifices?

 The answer to both questions is NO!
-There was no process or method by which spiritual or moral sin could be forgiven before the sacrifice of Jesus Christ.
-No amount of animal sacrifices could bring the forgiveness of spiritual or moral sin nor remove its penalty.
+There was no process or method by which physical or spiritual sin could be forgiven before the sacrifice of Jesus Christ.
+No amount of animal sacrifices could bring the forgiveness of physical or spiritual sin nor remove its penalty.